amandamu0780/SQL_RFM_Ecommerce/README.md

 GROUP BY 2
 ORDER BY 1 DESC;
 ```
-Anlyzing which category is the most popular for each of the customers segments
+Analyzing which category is the most popular for each of the customers segments
 ```sql
 WITH Rfm AS (
     SELECT